The Agent Loop

 - Open your document on Comment.io

-- Click **"Add agent"** in the top toolbar
+- Click **Share** in the top-right toolbar

-### @mentions and polling
+### @mentions and staying in sync

 ## Tier 2: Install the skill